Home > HVAC > Humid Air Conditioning: Why It Struggles & What to Do

 Here in Winston-Salem, the persistent humidity means our air conditioners are constantly battling moisture.
 This intense workload has a direct impact on your system’s performance and your wallet.
 When your AC has to work much harder to dehumidify the air, it consumes more energy, leading to higher electricity bills.
 It also means your system might struggle to reach the temperature you set on the thermostat, leaving your home feeling damp and clammy.
 Over time, this constant strain can lead to more frequent breakdowns and a shorter lifespan for your equipment.
 That’s why keeping your residential HVAC system in top shape is so important in our climate.

-How Humidity Affects Your Air Conditioner
+How Humidity Puts Stress on Your Air Conditioner

 That thick, heavy air we feel during a Winston-Salem summer doesn’t just make us uncomfortable; it also puts a serious strain on your air conditioner.
 Your AC unit has two main jobs: lowering the air temperature and removing moisture.
 When humidity is high, the second job becomes much more difficult, forcing your entire system to work overtime.
 This extra effort directly impacts your system’s health, your home’s comfort, and your wallet.